knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 - Ongoing Shift: Moving from individual clever solutions to structured, repeatable systems.
   - Chain-of-thought prompts and now reasoning prompts just work; this needs some time to get used to.
 Full understanding of why is not always possible.
   - Jailbreaking the model, getting it to do things it wasn't designed to do, can be insightful.
 Needs some knowledge of how the LLM works internally.
+- See also at end of page: Evolutions of LLMs

 Models gradually improve at handling complex prompts.
-Prompt engineering is akin to programming, where precision and version control are crucial.

 ### The future of prompt engineering